lulualulu/GitDiffExport/Readme.md

 # GitDiffExport

-Hello there,**GitDiffExport** is simple script for export file between git commit.
+Hello there,**GitDiffExport** is simple script for export file between git committed.

 ## How to use
 1.Download GitDiffExport and put the Git repository.